A. Different types of legal acts

 2. The effects of the act vis-à-vis third parties

-Article 1165 of the Civil Code provides that agreements and contracts have effect only between the contracting parties.
+Article 1165 of the Civil Code provides that agreements and contracts have an effect only between the contracting parties.

 There are exceptions, in particular contracts which involve a third party, such as a stipulation for a third party whereby a person must give or do something for the benefit of a third party.